Real Love (Beatles song): Release

-1996 Single Release & Anthology 2

 Although "Real Love" was released as single in both the UK and US on 4 March 1996, the first time the song was publicly aired was on 22 November 1995, when the American television network, the American Broadcasting Company (ABC) aired the second episode of The Beatles Anthology.
 The single debuted on the British charts on 16 March 1996 at number 4, selling 50,000 copies in its first week.

 "Real Love" fell out of the British charts in seven weeks, never topping its initial position of number 4.
 In the US, the single entered the charts on 30 March, and peaked at number 11.
 After four months, 500,000 copies had been sold in the US.
 The Beatles' compilation album Anthology 2, which included the song, eventually topped the British and American albums charts.

 John Lennon's solo versions appear on several Lennon compilations, the film Imagine: John Lennon, and also in a 2007 ad campaign for J. C. Penney.